klis87/redux-requests/docusaurus/docs/api-reference/request-action.md

 It can be used to cache queries, forever when `true` or for a number of seconds, more information in [caching tutorial](../tutorial/9-caching).

+### `poll: number`

+It can be used to execute short polling for a given query, value is in seconds.
+For example, `poll: 10` will refetch a given query every 10 seconds, until `resetRequests` or `stopPolling` action is dispatched for this type of query.

 ### `dependentRequestsNumber: number`

 Number of requests which will be fired after this one, only for SSR purposes, more information in